Autism – Can Glutathione and Vitamin C make a difference?

 Chowdhury N, DeLaTorre R et al. Redox metabolism abnormalities in autistic children associated with mitochondrial disease.
 Transl Psychiatry.
 2013; 3, 6: e273.

-Hyman S & Levy S. Novel Treatments for Autistic Spectrum Disorders.
+Hyman S and Levy S. Novel Treatments for Autistic Spectrum Disorders.
 Mental Retardation and Developmental Disabilities Research Reviews.
 2005; 11, 2.

 Malow B, Adkins K.W, McGrew S.G. et al. Melatonin for Sleep in Children with Autism: A Controlled Trial Examining Dose, Tolerability, and Outcomes J Autism Dev Disord.
 2012; 42, 8:1729-1737.